diego-codes/recipes/desserts/mango-coconut-rice.md

 3. In another large saucepan, heat the tablespoon of oil over medium-high heat.
 Stir in the 1.5 cups of rice to coat with the oil.

 4. Add the can of coconut milk, 1/2 cup water, and teaspoon of salt; bring to a boil.
-Stir in the caramelized mango.
+Stir in the mango.

 5. Cover pan, reduce heat to low, and simmer about 20 minutes or until the liquid is absorbed by the rice.